 Sweet Potato Soul: Maple Teriyaki Tofu + Veggies

-Start out Meatless Monday with this ridiculous good recipe for One Pan Maple Teriyaki Tofu and Veggies from prolific blogger, vegan chef and cookbook author, Jenné Claiborne of Sweet Potato Soul.
+Start Meatless Monday with this incredibly good recipe for One Pan Maple Teriyaki Tofu and Veggies from prolific blogger, vegan chef, and cookbook author, Jenné Claiborne of Sweet Potato Soul.
 Your family will devour it — yes, including any family members who tend to be tofu-adverse.
 I like using extra-firm tofu, as it holds together a bit better.
-And overall, this recipe is amazing because you can use whatever veggies you have on hand and use up what’s in your fridge.
+Overall, this recipe is amazing because you can use whatever veggies you have on hand and use up what’s in your fridge.
 If your farmer’s markets are open, take advantage of the spring bounty with veggies like asparagus, leeks, and a fun variety of mushrooms.

 A Classic Twist: Shredded BBQ Chicken Nachos